The WooCommerce Marketplace lets developers sell helpful extensions to WooCommerce customers to make their stores better.

 - Manage their own Vendor page, hosted on WooCommerce.com.

 - Manage their own documentation, hosted on Docs.WooCommerce.com.

-Developers earn 60% of net revenue for sale of their extension.
+Developers can earn 60% of net revenue for sale of their exclusive extension or 40% for non-exclusive, meaning the extension is sold both on our Marketplace and off platform.
 “Net revenue” means all revenues received by us in connection with a customer’s subscription for the extension, less any amounts for discounts, refunds, reversals, affiliate fees, payment processing fees, and taxes.
 Payments are made monthly within 30 days of the end of the month.